 They seem to be everywhere one looks.

-One of humankind’s, and Britain’s, best loved animals: the cat.
+One of Britain’s best loved animals: the cat.

 These creatures come in many colours from white to black, orange to grey, spotted to striped.
 Long haired, short haired, or no hair.
 We pet them and brush them, feed them and clean their litter pan.
 We sigh – or shout – when they sharpen their claws on furniture or the carpet.
 In exchange for our tolerance they emit that wonderful, calming sound we’re blessed to hear: the purr.

-There’s nothing better than enjoying a mystery novel whilst having one of these furry creatures curled up next to you on the couch or on your lap.
-We can all attest to the disdain we feel towards them when we settle down in bed for the night, only to hear that familiar scratch-scratch-scratchy at the bedroom door.
+There’s nothing better than enjoying a mystery novel whilst having one of these furry creatures curled up next to you on the sofa or your lap.
+We can all attest to the disdain we feel towards them when we settle down in bed for the night, only to hear that familiar scratch-scratch-scratch at the bedroom door.

 We haul ourselves up and head to the door to let the little bright eyed felines (or should I say demons?) inside the room.
 They jump onto the bed and curl up next to us or hide away under the bed for the night.
-There’s nothing more funny than feeling that little prickly tongue or an insistent meow waking you up, pleading for the morning meal.
-Or we are rudely awakened upon hearing something crash down to the floor.
+There’s nothing quite like that feeling of a little prickly tongue or an insistent meow waking you up, pleading for the morning meal.
+Or we are rudely awakened by a distant crash or clatter.

-Britain’s love for cats hasn’t been like this forever.
+Britain’s love for cats hasn’t been like this forever though.

 The Beginnings

-Cats were brought to the island by the Romans, who conquered the island a millennia ago.
-When the Roman Empire fell, the Romans left but some of the cats remained.
-The Vikings, who raided the islands next, brought some of the little furry creatures back home with them.
-The cats that remained, bred more cats who inhabited the islands for the rest of the islands history.
+Cats were brought to the British Isles by the Romans, a millennia ago.
+When the Roman Empire fell, the Romans left but many of their cats remained and have inhabited the British Isles ever since.
+The Vikings, who were next to raid, even brought some of the furry little creatures back home with them.

 Little Evils

-However, strangely enough, in later times black cats were considered a symbol of good luck in the UK, but unlucky symbols in the US and on the Continent.
-During the British industrial revolution, if a black cat embarked on a ship it was a good luck omen.
+However, strangely enough, black cats have been considered a symbol of good luck in the UK in more recent years, but unlucky symbols in the US and on the Continent.
+During the British Industrial Revolution, if a black cat embarked on a ship it was a good luck omen.
 Likewise, a woman was advised to give her sailing husband a black cat for luck.
 White cats, on the other hand are considered unlucky in the UK, as their white coat resembles that of a ghost.
-Ironically, white cats elsewhere are considered lucky.
+Ironically, white cats in many countries, particularly in Asia and the Near East, are considered lucky.

 World War Two